 12. Exercise of powers under sections 18B, 18G and 18L of the Act

-(1) The Authority must not under section 18B(3)(i), 18G(3)(e) or 18L(3)(e) of the Act shut off the gas supply to premises unless those premises are residential premises and the gas supply is shut off by closing a valve located above ground on the premises.
+(1) The FES Commissioner must not under section 18B(3)(i), 18G(3)(e) or 18L(3)(e) of the Act shut off the gas supply to premises unless those premises are residential premises and the gas supply is shut off by closing a valve located above ground on the premises.

-(2) If practicable, before shutting off the gas supply under subregulation (1), the Authority must liaise with the network operator supplying the gas to the premises.
+(2) If practicable, before shutting off the gas supply under subregulation (1), the FES Commissioner must liaise with the network operator supplying the gas to the premises.

-(3) If the Authority closes a valve under subregulation (1), the Authority must not re-open that valve.
+(3) If the FES Commissioner closes a valve under subregulation (1), the FES Commissioner must not re-open that valve.

-(4) The Authority must not under section 18B(3)(i), 18G(3)(e) or 18L(3)(e) of the Act shut off the gas supply to premises that are not residential premises unless it has been authorised to do so by the network operator supplying gas to the premises.
+(4) The FES Commissioner must not under section 18B(3)(i), 18G(3)(e) or 18L(3)(e) of the Act shut off the gas supply to premises that are not residential premises unless the FES Commissioner has been authorised to do so by the network operator supplying gas to the premises.

-(5) If the gas supply to premises is shut off by the Authority, the Authority must as soon as practicable after doing so and in any event within 2 hours of doing so give the network operator supplying gas to the premises a notice containing the following information —
+(5) If the gas supply to premises is shut off by the FES Commissioner, the FES Commissioner must as soon as practicable after doing so and in any event within 2 hours of doing so give the network operator supplying gas to the premises a notice containing the following information —

 (a) the gas supply has been shut off;